 Depending on the type of processing most coconut oils are refined, bleached and deodorised, significantly impacting the original benefits of the coconut oil.

-My favourite most trusted Coconut oils are Banaban and Niugini.
+My favourite most trusted Coconut oils are Niulife and Niugini.
 These are both Certified Organic Virgin Coconut Oils.
 Niugini Coconut oil is extracted without the application of heat, thereby ensuring the retention of the original levels of antioxidants (Vitamin E).